dondealban/geeBulkFilter/README.md

 2. `projection_stringComparison.js` is experimental and is used to test the equivalence of techniques to retrieve projection data.

-3. `jupyterImplementation` is an experimental branch of this project.
-Here, we attempt to embed the GEE code into a Jupyter notebook.
-This might add increased automation potential, since we can control most data-related processes via Jupyter notebook instead of a browser.

 <img src="https://user-images.githubusercontent.com/35427332/41541174-2428fc60-7312-11e8-98bb-9b05ffc24a9b.png" width="800">

 ## Guide for Ubuntu Linux OS to run `GEEBulkFilter.js`